All Episodes

 Clown world, clown world.

-There's a documentary I watched called uh it's called like the end of the road, how money is worth nothing or something like that.
+There's a documentary I watched called it's called like the end of the road, how money is worth nothing or something like that.

-and the current monetary system is just one big kind of Ponzi scheme, very similar to something that um Bernie Madoff was running, and that eventually, you know, with a major catastrophic event, it's all just gonna fall in like a house of cards.
+And the current monetary system is just one big kind of Ponzi scheme, very similar to something that Bernie Madoff was running.

-And um uh so I don't know.
+And so I don't know.

-I I I just kind of wanted to maybe get your thoughts on that.
+I just kind of wanted to maybe get your thoughts on that.

 Like if you think that we're starting to see the beginning of something bigger, you know.

-And that's not to say I mean, you know, because I'm somebody that practice what I preach as I'm not going all in on a collapse per se.
+And that's not to say, I mean, you know, because I'm somebody that practiced what I preaches.

 No, no, absolutely.

-Um the signs are all around us.
+Well, the signs are all around us.

-And I think that you know, to look at this from a practical measurement, it's if you're in the middle class America, can you afford to buy a home?
+And I think that, you know, to look at this from a practical measurement, it's if you're in the middle-class America, can you afford to buy a home?

-And if you have an emergency bill, car repair, house repair, whatever, you know, c can you afford that and not go broke or not go into debt?
+And if you have an emergency bill, car repair, house repair, whatever, you know, can you afford that and not go broke or not go into debt?

-That's kind of I think the practical measurement of all this.
+That's kind of, I think, the practical measurement of all this.

 And right now, the answer really is no.

-No, I I I totally agree.
+No, I totally agree.

-You know, I was just having this conversation um a few months ago with my mom, and and she's of uh she's a boomer.
+You know, I was just having this conversation a few months ago with my mom, and she's of she's a boomer.

-And she said that when she was she she didn't have a whole lot growing up and when she kind of worked her way through college and everything, and when she got her job out of college, her first career job there, and um, you know, she was doing okay, but she said she wasn't you know getting rich or anything like that.
+And when she kind of worked her way through college and everything, and when she got her job out of college, her first career job there.

-And she said, I always had, you know, a couple thousand dollars of you know, rainy day money just in case something bad happened.
+And she said, I always had, you know, a couple thousand dollars of, you know, rainy day money just in case something bad happened.

 Yeah.

-Well, I would say you look at the price of a house, and I know Austin, Texas is probably not the best market, but I mean, a starter home in Austin, 400,000 minimum.
+And I know Austin, Texas is probably not the best market, but I mean, a starter home in Austin, $400,000 minimum.

 Oh, no, no, for sure.

-Even here in rural, you know, Southwestern PA, you know, um, I live a good hour and a half away from the city of Pittsburgh, and if you want something around here that's livable and in a safe neighborhood and that, you know, peop you you would you would want to live in, it's getting to the point where you're pushing 200,000.
+And if you want something around here that's livable and in a safe neighborhood and that, you know, you would, you would want to live in, it's getting to the point where you're pushing 200,000.

 And I mean, growing up as a kid, you know, 20 years ago, 200,000 would probably get you a house in a very nice, you know, kind of development type neighborhood.